feathersjs-ecosystem/feathers-sequelize/README.md

  - associated data loads a bit differently
  - ...and several other issues that one might not expect

 Don't worry!
 The solution is easy.
 Please read the guides about [working with model instances](#working-with-sequelize-model-instances).
+You can also pass `{ raw: true/false}` in `params.sequelize` to change the behavior per service call.

 ### Working with MSSQL